TaeHoonHer/23_Ministry-of-Oceans-and-Fisheries-Project/README.md

 >- A mobile development platform is used to guide the above deep learning operations to fit the mobile device
 >- A push notification is developed to inform the database server and administrators of the data to be stored
 >- Through the collection and learning of domestic and international logistics data, an AI chatbot specializing in maritime logistics is developed

+## Expected Effects and Application Fields
+### Key Features
+- Efficient information collection: Easily understand the latest trends and issues in the maritime logistics industry to enable more accurate decision-making.

+- Customized news provision: Analyze user preferences and interests to provide personalized news, helping users utilize their time more efficiently.

+- Increased competitiveness: Quickly understand the latest trends in the maritime logistics industry and respond accordingly to increase a company's competitiveness.

+- Business opportunity discovery: Increased interest in the industry can lead to the discovery of new business opportunities.

+### Application Areas
+This project can be applied in companies, research institutes, and universities related to the maritime logistics industry.
+It can contribute to the development of the industry and assist in making more accurate and timely decisions.
+Additionally, students and aspiring industry professionals interested in maritime logistics can easily obtain information to improve their knowledge.